btf-org/flank/README.md

 ## When is Flank a BAD fit?

-The main assumption behind Flank is writing scripts is fast for you, the developer.
-If scripts aren't fast for whatever reason -- e.g. maybe the dependencies in your codebase or the policies of your org mean that every little script has a huge overhead anyway -- then Flank won't offer much of a speedup.
+The main assumption behind Flank is that writing scripts is faster than writing backend code and building an interface.
+But depending on your skillset, existing scaffolding, or company policies, that may not be the case.

 | Design Decision | Bad Fits |
 | ---------- | -------- |